Register here to view new and back issues of Asphalt Now

 If you have forgotten your password, please enter your email address below and hit "Login".
 Your password will then be emailed to you shortly

-Asphalt Now is a publication produced by the AIA and reports on the asphalt industry and its developments.
-Please click on the magazine cover to view the interactive version of the latest issue, Asphalt Now 33.
+Asphalt Now is produced by the AIA and reports on the asphalt industry and its developments.
+Please click on the magazine cover to view the interactive version of the latest issue, Asphalt Now issue 35.
 You can also download the document by clicking here.

-Previous issues of Asphalt Now can be viewed after completing a simple online registration form above, or if you would like hard-copies of back issues of the publication, please email firstname.lastname@example.org or telephone the AIA Press Office on +44 (0) 20 7222 0136.
+Previous issues of Asphalt Now can be viewed after completing a simple online registration form above or, if you would like hard-copies of the publication, please email email@example.com or telephone the AIA Press Office on +44 (0) 20 7222 0136

 Asphalt Now - Issue 32